relativitydev/relativity.testing.framework.api/README.md

 #### Creating Runsettings

 Before we can run the tests, we'll need to provide a runsettings file that points the tests to the instance of Relativity that is being tested against.
-To create the runsettings file in project root run the following comand replacing instance settings parameters with what you need:
+To create the runsettings file, run the following command, replacing instance settings parameters with what you need:

 ```PowerShell
 ./DevelopmentScripts/New-TestSettings.ps1 -ServerBindingType "https" -RelativityHostAddress "YOUR_HOST_ADDRESS" -AdminUsername "YOUR_ADMIN_USERNAME" -AdminPassword "YOUR_ADMIN_PASSWORD"